oleks/git-cli-qsg/README.md

 nothing to commit, working tree clean
 ```

-If instead you created a fresh repository, you status will look like
+If instead you created a fresh repository, your status will look like
 this:

 ```